Our Lives Are

 Scroll to Top

-their risks and frustrations.
-The areas that have often been of great challenge to many prospective house owners are site selection, land acquisition and title registration, choice of house type or design, and financing construction or house acquisition.
+This Book is based on the author’s practical experience of nearly four decades in the housing and build industry in Ghana and beyond.
+Over that period, he has gained deep insight of the industry which he shares in this Book with the hope that it will help prospective house owners minimize their risks and frustrations.
+The areas that have often been of great challenge to prospective house owners are site selection, land acquisition and title registration, choice of house type or design, and financing construction or house acquisition.

 A major discovery I have made over the years is that majority of Ghanaians

-including a significant proportion of technical experts in the sector, fail to
+including a significant proportion of technical experts in the sector, fail to appreciate or identify the different categories and the peculiar needs of

-prospective clients of the industry for the purpose of tailoring housing solutions appropriately.
+appropriately.
 In Ghana, one of the key challenges is that acquisition of a house is seen more as a social and technical matter when in actual fact it is more of an investment matter and therefore is largely a financial matter.
 A house is not simply a shelter or residence but it is also an investment and a store of value.

 Another common situation you will find in Ghana is that, prospective house

-owners make choices of the house they want, even start building before finding out how much it will cost to build and where the funding will come from.
-Overall, the vital issue of the client’s ability to finance a proposed house (a particular house design) to completion within a reasonable period of time is often ignored.
+(a particular house design) to completion within a reasonable period of time is often ignored.
 Additionally, prospective house owners’ desires which are often based on their egos and in some cases competition with friends and foes usually far exceed their financial resourcefulness.
 Thus, the vital link between taste and ego on the one side and cost cum affordability on the other, both of which are crucial right from the start is usually lost on all parties, leading to many challenges along the way.
+This Book is not about Building Plans or Designs.
+It is about the Knowledge, the Thinking, and the Consultations needed for making important and wise decisions about owning a House, and also offering a useful guide to the actual Construction of a House.

 TABLE OF CONTENTS